 Most important is history of car and how it was maintained.
 High mileage car with good documentation is better than non-serviced low mileage one.
 Costly repairs as new radiator do not always mean there is something wrong, it also shows care take of previous owner.
 Beside history bodywork should be inspected for rust.
 Though being from eighties there are minor defects always.
 Wheel arches, doors, tail lights, side skirts and body underside are places to check.
 Cars with sunroof are more prone to have rusted side skirts, water is ran trough skirts to ground.

 Owning a 745i turbo is most rewarding while driving it.
 As a collectible item it has less value.
 Eighties motorsport BMW’s are sold for completely different sums of money.
 Rare models like Highline and Executive are usually priced higher though.
 Not many of these were made and after 30-years not many left.
 For comparison on 1986 you could almost have bought two M3’s for a price of Highline.
-Total of 17000 cars were sold before moving to naturally aspirated engine.
+Total of 16168 cars were made before moving to naturally aspirated engine.
 It was last gasoline turbocharged BMW manufactured until twinturbo 335i was introduced year 2006.

 Unfortunately low prices of 745i turbos have led to modified, lowly maintained examples.
 Many cars have lost M106 power plant for another chassis, like E28 during the years and are out of picture.
 Replacing auto transmission for 5-speed manual seems popular task on several cars due to problems with original transmission.
 Performance wise there is little to no sense going between auto and manual box on M106 based car.
 Auto box with Motronic management is way up for task and locking converter downplays economy benefits on highway.